-How do I make a claim?
+6 How do members make a claim?

-Maurice Blackburn will assist you with your claim, which involves:
+Maurice Blackburn will assist members with their claim, which involves:

-- obtaining details about your work, including exposure to asbestos and other matters.
-This can take place in your home, in hospital or our office and usually takes a few hours - you giving Maurice Blackburn the authority to access medical records and reports - arranging all documentation relevant to the claim - providing instructions (via telephone) as the matter progresses.
+- obtaining details about their work, including exposure to asbestos and other matters.
+This can take place in their home, in hospital or our office and usually takes a few hours - the member gives Maurice Blackburn the authority to access medical records and reports - · arranging all documentation relevant to the claim - providing instructions (via telephone) as the matter progresses.

-It happened a long time ago, can I still make a claim?
+7 It happened a long time ago, can our member still make a claim?

 Yes.
-You can make a claim even if you:
+They can make a claim even if they:

-- left the employment where the exposure occurred - were exposed to asbestos 50 years ago, or more - had an employer who has since gone out of business
+· left the employment where the exposure occurred

-- were exposed to asbestos with different employers - were self-employed or a contractor - were not exposed to asbestos at work (but elsewhere like at home) - were exposed to asbestos in the UK, NZ or the US - are not sure when your exposure to asbestos occurred, and - smoked cigarettes.
+- were exposed to asbestos 50 years ago, or more - had an employer who has since gone out of business - · were exposed to asbestos with different employers - were self-employed or a contractor - were not exposed to asbestos at work (but elsewhere like at home) - were exposed to asbestos in the UK, NZ or the US - are not sure when their exposure to asbestos occurred, and - · smoked cigarettes.

-Can my family bring a claim?
+8 Can a member's family bring a claim?

 Yes.
-If your family can show they were financially dependent on your earnings, they could bring a claim for the loss of financial dependency.
+If their family can show they were financially dependent on the member's earnings, they could bring a claim for the loss of financial dependency.

-However, only you can claim for pain and suffering.
-As long as you initiate the claim in your lifetime, the claim will continue to proceed until finalised.
+However, only a member can claim for pain and suffering.
+As long as the member initiates the claim in their lifetime, the claim will continue to proceed until finalised.

-How much compensation will I get?
+9 How much compensation will the member get?

 It's impossible to provide that information without details specific to the claim.
-But where there is good evidence to support the claim, it is likely that you could win compensation between tens and hundreds of thousands of dollars.
+But where there is good evidence to support the claim, it is likely that the member could win compensation between tens and hundreds of thousands of dollars.